jasasonc/FatigueDS/docs/source/random_signal.rst

 SpecificationDevelopment object
 -------------------------------

 Specification development object contains data, required for the calculation of extreme response spectrum (ERS) and fatigue damage spectrum (FDS).
-It enables calculation for random signals, that are defined with PSD or with time-history.
+It enables calculation for random signals, that are defined with the PSD or with the time-history.
-For time-history, two methods are available.
-Both spectra can be determined directly from time history using convolution, or by first converting the history into PSD and calculating spectra on the PSD.
+For the time-history, two methods are available.
+ERS and FDS can be determined directly from time history using convolution, or by first converting the history into PSD and calculating spectra from the PSD.

 This example contains an ERS and FDS calculation with all three avaiable methods:

 * from PSD

-* from time-history using convolution
+* from time-history using convolution (directly from time history)

-* from time-history using PSD averaging
+* from time-history using PSD averaging (conversion to PSD, then ERS and FDS from PSD)

-All of the ERS and FDS are plotted so the methods can be compared
+All of the ERS and FDS are plotted so the methods can be compared.

 Random signal (flat-shaped PSD)
 --------------------------------